Gameonn/react-ui-component/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-1. Reusable Button Component
+1. Reusable Button and Input Component
 2. Variants / Button Types for button styling and sizes
+3. Input Types based on different properties
-3. Support for all html button attributes
+4. Support for all html button and input attributes

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/ohgVTyJCbm5OZyTB2gNY) was to build an application to complete the given user stories.